glu2019/geotab/README.md

 1. git clone https://github.com/glu2019/geotab.git
 2. Run docker-compose build
-3. Run docker-compose up (please make sure the port 80 is open.)
+3. Run docker-compose up (please make sure the ports 80, 8080 and 3000 are open.)
 4. To run it permernantly: docker-compose up -d
 4. visit localhost, you will see the sudoko board.